-Students in Years 7 to 10 are assessed in each learning area using a variety of tasks.
+Students in Years 7 to 10 are assessed in each Learning Area using a variety of assessments.
 Results from these assessments are combined and reported to parents as a grade (A to E).
-By Year 10, students intending to go to university will require a minimum of B grade achievement and those intending to go to TAFE, a traineeship or an apprenticeship will require at least C grade achievement.
+By Year 10, students intending to go to university will require a minimum achievement of a B grade, and those intending to go to TAFE, a traineeship or an apprenticeship will require at least C grade achievement.

-Placement in Year 10 classes in 2023 will be based on Year 9 results, and some classes will be identified as 'University Pathway'.
+Placement in Year 10 classes in 2025 will be based on Year 9 results, and some classes will be identified as 'University Pathway'.
 All other classes will be working towards a TAFE/Vocational Pathway.

 To assist students in achieving their best, teachers will provide students with a course outline and assessment profile.
 These inform students of the curriculum that will be covered and the nature and timing of assessments.
 This provides students with clear guidelines of what will be assessed and when these assessments will occur.
-These documents allow Year 9 students to take more responsibility for their education, which is important in their educational growth and is a valuable life skill.
+These documents allow Year 9 students to take more responsibility for their education, which is important in their educational growth.
 Students will also be provided with a copy of the Lower School Assessment Policy which makes clear the expectations of students and staff.

-Awareness of the Assessment Policy further enables students to take more responsibility for their education.
 Teachers remain responsible for the delivery of curriculum, feedback to students and parents and will provide guidance and support for Year 9 students to maximise their performance.

-Students in our school-based Pathfinder Academic and Special Music Programs and/or our Department of Education endorsed Specialist Football and Specialist Cheer-Dance classes will continue in these programs in Year 9.
+Students in our school-based Pathfinder Academic Excellence and Special Music Programs and/or our Department of Education endorsed Specialist Football and Specialist Cheer-Dance classes will continue in these programs in Year 9.